omeka/omeka-s-enduser/docs/modules/filesideload.md

 Adding media by directory creates three fields:

 - **Title**: Give the media file a new title (optional).
 This title will apply to all added media identically.
-- **Directory**: select a folder from this dropdown menu.
+- **Directory**: Select a folder from this dropdown menu.
 The menu will load the folder names as they appear in the directory.
-- **Ingest directory recursively**: a checkbox that allows you to upload media from the sideload folder you chose and any folders inside that folder.
+- **Ingest directory recursively**: Checking this box will include both all media from the sideload folder you chose and all media from all folders inside that folder.

 ![Sideload media options with the dropdown open, displaying file names](../modules/modulesfiles/filesideload_directory_addfile.png)

 Remember that File Sideload has a module-wide setting to delete files when ingested through this process.
 When you are sure your settings are correct, save the changes to the item.
-You should see the file or files added as media in the media tab.
+You should see the file or files added as media in the media section of the sidebar.

 ## CSV Import integration